glennlugod/hl7-capture/docs/tech-spec.md

 - ❌ HL7 message validation against HL7 standards (v2.x)
 - ❌ Export to HL7 files, PCAP, JSON, or CSV
 - ❌ Traffic statistics or performance graphs
-- ❌ Multi-interface simultaneous capture
+  -- ❌ Multi-interface simultaneous capture (product will capture on a single interface at a time)
 - ❌ Persistent database storage of captures
 - ❌ HL7 message editing or modification
 - ❌ Integration with actual LIS systems for live testing